alosadagrande/laptop_install/README.md

 # Laptop first configuration

 Here you can find the playbooks I use when reinstalling my laptop.
 This repository is based on the work done by @e-minguez [laptop_install](https://github.com/e-minguez/laptop_install).
 Although, I removed a lot of stuff from there.
-Probably you should take a look to his repository if you want to know more about how you can automatically do when setting up your new computer.
+Probably you should take a look to his repository if you want to know more about what you can automatically do when setting up your new computer.

 Based on Fedora 33